 Farming and growing crops in America is much different than Africa.

 History books tell us that Europeans at that time struggled with growing their own crops, that is until they were introduced to the techniques and strategies of the indigenous people to the land .
 This could lead people to suggest, “well the American Indians must have taught Africans how to grow crops in America.”
-I’m not doubting the possibility of that.
-What I’m doubting is that freshly invaded American Indians (who did not speak English yet) were able to be organized for farming lessons through European translators to the masses of Africans fresh off of slave ships who’ve yet to physically or mentally recover from their torturous journey to the Americas.
+I highly doubt that, history would reflect quite the opposite story.
+It reflects of Africans coming to the Americas and bringing all of the elements of the greatest civilizations and ancient knowledge of Africa with them.
+I doubt that freshly invaded American Indians (who did not speak English yet) were able to be organized quickly and effectively for farming lessons through European translators to the masses of millions of Africans fresh off of slave ships who’ve yet to physically or mentally recover from their torturous journey to the Americas.

 4. Where Did They Get Drinking Water For The Journey Across The Ocean?